selkies-project/selkies-gstreamer/docs/component.md

 All these ports must be exposed to the internet if you need access over the internet.
 If you need use TURN within a local network, add `-e SELKIES_TURN_HOST={YOUR_INTERNAL_IP}` with `{YOUR_INTERNAL_IP}` to the internal hostname or IP of the local network.
 IPv6 addresses must be enclosed with square brackets such as `[::1]`.

 Otherwise, to enable host networking, add `--network=host` to the Docker® command to enable host networking and work around this requirement if your server is not behind a firewall.
 Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
-You must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22` into the container, that is not used with any other X11 server or container in the same host.
+You must also pass new environment variables such as `-e DISPLAY=:22`, `-e NGINX_PORT=8082`, `-e SELKIES_PORT=8083`, and `-e SELKIES_METRICS_HTTP_PORT=9083` into the container, all not overlapping with any other X11 server or container in the same host.

 If you are behind a reverse proxy or can only expose one HTTP port, you will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if you use this in a container WITHOUT host networking.